Rianto-RNT/rnt-react-development/README.md

     - create Collections component
     - create Collections style
     - refactor code in shop page to access Collections route
+  - Collection Routing and selector
+    - map category id of product
+    - create function to create an url param id
+    - connect mapStateToProps in collection component

 ## TODO to fix